ept/blog/_posts/2007-12-11-increasing-user-satisfaction-on-the-mobile-web-technical-considerations.md

 title: "Increasing user satisfaction on the mobile web: Technical considerations"
 ---

-<p>As part of the re-launch of Ept Computing's website I've also published a
-[white paper on user satisfaction on the mobile web](http://www.eptcomputing.com/publications/).
+As part of the re-launch of Ept Computing's website I've also published a [white paper on user satisfaction on the mobile web](http://www.eptcomputing.com/publications/).
 Some of it consists of observations which I've previously blogged about, now pulled together and presented in a more coherent and structured manner.
 I've structured it according to some